djhohnstein/WireTap/README.md

 	- Screenshots (Display + WebCam Imaging)
 	- Audio (Both line-in and line-out)
 	- Keylogging
+	- Activate voice recording when the user says a keyword phrase.

 For each function, WireTap will write the resultant file into the temp directory with the appropriate suffix.